neoighodaro/jumper-icons/README.md

 - Icon name must have the bundle ID of the application and suffixed with "@2x".
 Example: *com.apple.Maps@2x*
 - Icon must be a ".png" image file
 - Icon must have a "black" fill or outline.
 Example: https://www.flaticon.com/free-icon/instagram_1384031
-- Icon has to be an exact (or close enough) representation of the app
+- Icon has to be an exact (or close enough) representation of the original app icon